neilwen987/CSR_Adaptive_Rep/README.md

 ```

 ### Fine-tune Pre-trained CLIP on MS COCO
-For fair comparison, we first fine CLIP on MS COCO for 50 epochs using following command.
+For a fair comparison, we first fine CLIP on MS COCO for 50 epochs using the following command.
 ```bash
 torchrun --nproc_per_node 4 -m open_clip_train.main \
          --save-frequency 1 \